 The video set off a world of speculations as people tried to make sense of why the unidentified staff member might've fallen asleep while in the process of preparing a sandwich

-Sharing the video on the social media platform a couple of days ago, TikTok user @ss4xgoku1 wrote: "Like [for real]...
+Sharing the video on the social media platform, TikTok user @ss4xgoku1 wrote: "Like [for real]...
 I just wanted a Sandwich bro."
-The video shows the Subway worker sprinkling something onto a haphazard arrangement of sandwich toppings before her slowly nodding off.
+The video shows the Subway worker sprinkling something onto a haphazard arrangement of sandwich toppings before slowly nodding off.
 Her head gradually lowers until it rests on the open sandwich and stays there until the video ends a couple of seconds later.
 "This lady fell asleep on my sandwich" reads the caption on top of the video which has garnered over 39k comments so far.

 It eventually made its way to Twitter where a user, @iJustBeKoolin, claimed that the incident occurred at a Subway in Oregon.
 While some thought the video was hilarious, others found it to be heartbreaking.
 "This is actually really sad.
 I can’t imagine how underslept she is.
 Not to mention the wage people get paid at Subway...
 She deserves better," wrote a TikTok user named Monique Emilia.
 Skincare influencer Hyram expressed similar sentiments in a comment which reads: "Poor thing...
 Can’t imagine how underslept she is, we’re too hard on service workers."